DUI & DWI in Kentucky

 If you drive under the influence (DUI) in Kentucky, not only do you risk losing your driving privileges, spending time in jail, and paying fines, but you also risk having your license plate confiscated and having an ignition interlock device installed in your vehicle.

-If you're under the age of 21, the BAC limit is .02% per the Zero Alcohol Tolerance rule, and for commercial drivers it's .04%.
+If you're under the 21 years old, the BAC limit is 0.02% per the Zero Alcohol Tolerance rule, and for commercial drivers it's 0.04%.

 Not only is your BAC is affected by the amount of alcohol you've consumed and the rate at which it was consumed, but it's also affected considering your weight, health, and how much food is in your stomach.